Loneliness & Isolation

 The App Problem Nobody Talks About Honestly

 Around seventy percent of gay men use dating and hookup apps.
 Average daily session time is over an hour.
 Most gay men know, on some level, that the apps make them feel worse.
-They know the pattern — open app, scroll, feel briefly seen, feel dismissed, feel worse than before, close app, open app again.
+They know the pattern: open the app, scroll, feel briefly seen, feel dismissed, feel worse than before, close the app, open it again.
 And they continue anyway.

 This isn’t weakness.
 It’s the logical output of a system that trained us to seek connection while making connection feel dangerous.
 The app offers proximity without vulnerability.
 You can approach without being seen to be approaching.
 For men whose nervous systems learned that being fully known comes with consequences, this is an extraordinarily seductive proposition.

 The problem is that the exit is also exactly what makes it lonely.
-You lie next to someone whose name you barely remember and discover that skin-to-skin contact without any brush of actual recognition deepens the hunger rather than satisfying it.
+You lie next to someone whose name you barely remember and discover that physical contact without actual recognition deepens the longing for connection rather than meeting it.
 The hookup is lonelier than the night before it.

 What Actually Changes It